-Christina Donato Saler is an Of Counsel at Cohen Milstein, and a member of the firm’s Securities Litigation & Investor Protection practice group.
+Christina Donato Saler is a partner in Cohen Milstein's Securities Litigation & Investor Protection practice.

-Prior to joining Cohen Milstein, Ms. Saler was a securities class action litigator at a nationally recognized plaintiffs law firm, where she distinguished herself as a skilled litigator and trusted client counselor of public pension funds and other institutional investors.
+Prior to joining Cohen Milstein in 2017, Ms. Saler was a securities class action litigator at a nationally recognized plaintiffs law firm, where she distinguished herself as a skilled litigator and trusted client counselor of public pension funds and other institutional investors.

 Ms. Saler received her B.A. from Fairfield University.
 She received her J.D., with honors, from Rutgers University Law School.
 In addition to other academic honors, Ms. Saler was selected for the Rutgers Law Journal and served as the Lead Articles Editor.
 She is also the author of “Pennsylvania Law Should No Longer Allow a Parent’s Right to Testamentary Freedom to Outweigh the Dependent Child’s ‘Absolute Right to Child Support,’” 34 Rutgers Law Journal, 235 (Fall 2002).